Ozy-Viking/twitch_king_of_the_hill/README.md

 ### Images

-- Stable: Built of main branch.
+- Stable: Built of tagged pushes that are either a patch, minor or major semver bump.
 - Latest: More bleading edge / higher chance of bugs.
 Built off every push to github.
-- Branch: Built of the lastest push in that branch.
+- Branch: Built off the lastest push in that branch.
-- Tags: Built of tagged pushes ('v0.1.1') and will be a current/past stable.
+- Tags: Built off tagged pushes ('v0.1.1').

 ### Docker Compose